LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 -------------

 Following the CUDA nomenclature, GPU computations are performed on a predefined compute grid.
 Each unit of the grid is referred to as a thread and threads are furthered grouped into thread blocks.
-Threads and thread blocks may have up to three-dimensional indexing for convinence.
+Threads and thread blocks may have up to three-dimensional indexing for convenience.
 Each CUDA policy requires the user to specify the number of threads in each dimension of a thread block.
 The total number of blocks needed are determined based on the iteration space and the number of threads per block.
 As a starting point, the following policy may be used with the ``RAJA::forall`` loop

 * ``cuda_exec<int BlkSz>`` where BlkSz corresponds to the number of threads in a given block.

 The user may also specify a number of threads in the x,y, and z components and use in conjunction with ``RAJA::forallN`` policies.

 * ``cuda_threadblock_x_exec<int T_x>`` - Constructs a thread block with ``T_x`` threads in the x-component.
 * ``cuda_threadblock_y_exec<int T_y>`` - Constructs a thread block with ``T_y`` threads in the y-component.